* Asia shares down 0.1%, Nikkei loses 0.6%

 Investors are also keeping a wary eye on U.S. politics.

-The euro hovered around $1.0932, having sunk to a 28-month low of $1.0904 on Friday as concerns about tepid growth in Europe weighed on the common currency.
+The euro hovered at $1.0945, having sunk to a 28-month low of $1.0904 on Friday as concerns about tepid growth in Europe weighed on the common currency.

 Boris Johnson said on Sunday he would not quit as Britain's prime minister even if he fails to secure a deal to leave the European Union, insisting only his Conservative government can deliver Brexit on Oct.
 31.

-Oil prices dipped but stayed off last week's lows.
+Oil prices slightly bounced off a tad after last week's slide.